CLA Pond Representative: Walt and Sue Staples

 Before refrigeration men cut ice, stored it in saw dust, and delivered it for ice boxes in warm weather.
 Fishing was very good and popular.

 Guernsey Island was first cleared for picnics in 1869, and the first cottage was built in 1904 for Nicholas Mauger.
+Historic photos of Lake Christopher and Guernsey Island in the early 1900s provided by Nikki Downes-Martin, great-granddaughter of Nicolas Mauger, can be seen by following this link: Nicolas Mauger pictures.

 The Stone House built in 1892 by Ernest Freeman, later known as the Freeman Waterhouse place, was the Maine Conservation School from 1959-2008.
 It is now the State of Maine Extension 4-H camp.